On the Complexity of Sampling Redistricting Plans: Fast sampling algorithm from the spanning tree distribution

-Clearly, when not enforcing the balanced constraint, then it is not necessary to resample a spanning tree on the graph $G[P_i \cup P_j],$ and each step of the chain simplifies to: \begin{enumerate} \item Add an edge $e$ that connects two different parts $P_i$ and $P_j$ of the partition.
-This edge, together with the spanning trees $T_i$ and $T_j$ on $G[P_i]$ and $G[P_j]$ respectively, form a spanning tree for $G[P_i \cup P_j].$ \item Remove an edge $f$ from $T: = T_i \cup T_j \cup \set*{e}.$ This creates two new trees $T'_i$ and $T'_j.$ Let $P'_i$ and $P'_j$ be the set of vertices of $T'_i$ and $T'_j.$ \end{enumerate} In other words, "relaxed" ReCom is simply the up-down walk \cite[see][for details]{ALOVV21} on the distribution of $(n-k)$-edges forest.
+In this section, we show a variant of ReCom that, in quasi-linear time, samples from the spanning tree distribution without the balanced constraint.
+Each step of this chain merges two trees and then splits any tree in the ensemble of $(k-1)$ trees (see \cref{def:variant ReCom}). \begin{definition} Suppose the current state is a tuple of $k$ trees $T_1, \dots, T_k.$ Each step of the variant ReCom operates by: \begin{enumerate} \item Add an edge $e$ that connects two different parts $P_i$ and $P_j$ of the partition.
+This edge, together with the spanning trees $T_i$ and $T_j$ on $G[P_i]$ and $G[P_j]$ respectively, form a spanning tree $T$ for $G[P_i \cup P_j].$ \item Choose a tree $T'$ among the $(k-1)$ trees $\set{T_r \given r\neq i, j} \cup \set{T}.$ Remove an edge $f$ from $T'.$ This creates two new trees $T'_i$ and $T'_j.$ Let the new partition be the set of the vertices of the $k$ trees $ \set{T_r \given r\neq i, j} \cup \set{T, T'_i,T'_j} \setminus \set{T'}. $ \end{enumerate} \end{definition}

+With suitable probability of choosing tree $T'$ and edge $ f$, this variant of ReCom is simply the up-down walk \cite[see][for details]{ALOVV21} on the distribution of $(n-k)$-edges forest.
 This walk mixes in $O(m\log m)$-step where $m$ is the number of edges in the graph $G$, and each step can be implemented in $O(\log m)$ time \cite[Theorem 3]{ALOVV21}.

 In general, $\mu^c_{G,k}$ is a projection of the distribution $\chi^c_{G,k}$ over forests of $(n-k)$-edges of $G$ defined by

 where $P_1, \cdots, P_k$ are the connected component of $F.$ Clearly,